Qualify for jobs worldwide with our most popular TEFL certification.

 It is unlikely you will fail the course since your final grade is an average of 13 modules’ grades.
 Each module’s grade is made up of two components: the module assignment(s) and the module quiz.
 If you fail a module quiz, you cannot retake it; however, if you fail a module assignment, you have one chance to resubmit it for a passing grade.

-TEFLOnline.com courses require access to the Internet, including the ability to watch online videos using a flash player, such as Adobe.
+Bridge’s online courses require access to the Internet, including the ability to watch online videos.
 The courses may be completed on any device, including a desktop computer, laptop, tablet, or smartphone.

-No, it does not, but you can add one by registering for the 20-hour This practicum provides the opportunity to gain hands-on experience in a real ESL classroom and meet the requirements of more teaching jobs.
-Guided Teaching Practicum.
+If you’d like classroom-based teaching practice, the 20-hour Guided Teaching Practicum. provides the opportunity to get hands-on experience in a real ESL classroom and meet the requirements of more teaching jobs.